maximiliangram/Pulseq_tREX/readme.txt

 This file contains the spiral readout and can be used for S0 reference imaging.
 The sequence performs 3 dummy runs and 5 averages with identical readouts.
 The scans are seperated with Trec=1s from each other.
 A fat saturation was implemented.
 The readout uses 4 interleaved spirals with ramped flip angle aquisitions (flip angles: 30°, 35°, 45°, 90°).
 The FOV is fixed to 240x240mm and the matrix is 96x96.
 Slice thickness is 5mm and the slice offset is 10mm.
 The acquisition time is 11ms and n=2000 samples are acquired in each interleave.
 The rawdata will be 5x4=20 blocks with each 2000 sampling points.
 The k-space trajectory for image reconstruction was saved in the ktraj.mat file in this folder (units 1/m).

 external2.seq
-This file contains one REX detection experiment based on the spiral readout of described above.
+This file contains one REX detection experiment based on the spiral readout as described above.
 The sequence uses balanced-spin-locking with tSL=80ms and fSL=50Hz (maximum condition explained in the paper).
 The tREX stimulus is performed with fstim=50Hz (resonance condition) and Bstim=50nT in the 10mm offcenter slice.
-The sequence performs 20 repetitions with lineary variing relative phases in the range 0...2pi.
+The sequence performs 20 repetitions with linear varying relative phases in the range 0...2pi.

 external3.seq
 This sequence compares the different spin-lock modules (S-SL, RE-SL, C-SL, B-SL) each in the respective minimum and maximum condition.